Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 In my analyzing_playlists notebook, I  compared two different routes of content-based song recommendation.

-One of which will use the cosine similarity from a matrix & The other uses neighborhood collaborative filtering using the similarity metrics method
+One of which will use the cosine similarity from a matrix & The other calculates the manhattan distance of each song from a matrix

 I am choosing this approach because the goal is to recommend specific songs that are similar to my favorite binge-worthy tunes.